 People are quite outspoken on this subject, and with the choices out there, some, if not all of them could be confusing.

-Operating systems like unRAID have similar functional flexibility, however there is a cost attached to how many drives you can install.
+Operating systems like unRAID have similar functional flexibility, and unRAID is excellent for personal and small business use.
+However, there is a cost attached to how many drives you can install.
 Even the file system that unRAID chooses is vastly different to that of FreeNAS.

 The least flexible of the options will be a store bought one.
 Alternative network storage solutions like QNAP and Synology might be easier to setup.
 However the cost attached to them, along with limited flexibility, isn’t the same as FreeNAS.
 Here’s why.